 Are you tortured by allergies?
-Do you connect your struggles with outdoor triggers?
-If so, you could be overlooking the true culprit.
-Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues like bronchitis and asthma.
+Do you associate your struggles with outdoor triggers?
+If so, you could be discounting the real culprit.
+Indoor allergens—specifically dust mites—are likely contributing to poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
 So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 The main sources of indoor allergens are:

 - Damp areas